Ag2Cr2O7/HMCF/README.md

 # HMCF
-This is the PyTorch implementation of the paper that we submitted for under review.
+This is the PyTorch implementation of our paper.
->Anonymous Author(s)

 ## Environment Requirement